Dr. Timothy J. Smith

 Currently, Smith is working on a new monograph with the working title of "From Indifference to Passion: Elections, Violence, and the Dignity of Truth in Guatemala," which entails an ethnographic study of indigenous voter interests, desires, and electoral participation since the end of the genocidal counterinsurgency war in 1996.
 The study, a contribution to the anthropology of democracy, explores how participation in electoral politics has provided an organic outlet for indigenous mobilization and declarations, in addition to shaping local understandings of indigenous citizenship and political subjectivities.
 Given the rise in neoliberal insecurities (ransomed kidnappings, narco-trafficking, armed robberies, femicide, gang violence, etc.) and the subsequent return of the military via iron-fist crime policies, the book also deals with how voting may signal truth-telling acts to complicate particular philosophical explanations for abstention which tend to focus upon disaffection, alienation, and political poverty.
 With the majority of research conducted in Kaqchikel Mayan (in which he is fluent), his work draws from over 400 interviews with regional indigenous leaders and community members, and high-ranking state officials.

-Since 2007, he has made seven trips to Ecuador to collect information for a comparative study with Guatemalan indigenous leadership through the topics of environmental citizenship and indigenous constructions of nature with regards to identity and lived experiences.
-He has conducted preliminary research on the relationships between indigenous communities, government institutions, and environmental issues in the Amazon.
+Since 2007, he has made nine summer field trips to Ecuador to collect information for a comparative study with Guatemalan indigenous leadership through the topics of environmental citizenship and indigenous constructions of nature with regards to identity and lived experiences.
+He has conducted research on the relationships between indigenous communities, government institutions, and environmental issues in the Amazon.
 By looking at a specific example of community organizing around eco-tourism development projects in the wake of oil extraction, deforestation, and the associated risks (alongside the growth of eco-tourism lodges in Napo Province), and the pro-active stance which Quichua community leaders are starting to take, he hopes to illuminate the creation of new political identities and meanings ascribed to co/overt indigenous organizing through moves toward environmental protection and management.
+Recently, this research as led to a new project on gender and performance by working with an indigenous women's organzation focused upon community tourism.

 Secondary Research Areas